Menu

 Assessing Reading

-Initially, a child's phonics development is used to place them within book bands and then their reading fluency/comprehension as well as their ability to decode.
-In EYFS and KS1, children will be assessed in their phonic ability each half term which will inform the book that they use in their weekly reading sessions.
-At this level, children should be able to read books at 90% fluency.
+In EYFS and KS1, children's phonic knowledge is assessed each half term.
+This informs the home reading books given to children, ensuring they are reading books that contain tricky words and graphemes they know, remember and can apply.
+At this level, children should be able to read books at 90% fluency which is achieved by reading and rereading books a few times.
 Into KS2, reading is formally assessed termly using PIXL tests.
 These are used to assess children's reading comprehension skills from Year 1 to Year 6.
 Teacher assessment of these skills is used but we also have the Salford Reading test that can be used to gain more specific assessment information.
-Daily reading both in school and at home and the use of reading records to record the books a child is reading allows teachers to assess a child's reading ability through the use of banded reading books as well as their own professional judgement.

 Impact